-The annual statewide greenhouse gas (GHG) emission inventory is an important tool in tracking progress towards meeting statewide GHG goals.
-This document summarizes the trends in emissions and indicators in the California GHG Emission Inventory ("the GHG Inventory).
-The 2020 edition of the inventory includes GHG emissions released during 2000-2018 calendar years.
-In 2018, emissions from GHG emitting activities statewide were 425 million metric tons of carbon dioxide equivalent (MMTCO2e), 0.8 MMTCO2e higher than 2017 levels and 6 MMTCO2e below the 2020 GHG Limit of 431 MMTCO2e.
-The most notable highlights in the 2020 edition inventory include:
+The annual statewide greenhouse gas (GHG) emission inventory is an important tool in tracking progress of California's climate programs towards achieving the statewide GHG goals.
+This document summarizes the trends in emissions and indicators in the California GHG Emission Inventory ("the GHG Inventory").
+The 2021 edition of the inventory includes GHG emissions released during 2000-2019 calendar years.
+In 2019, emissions from GHG emitting activities statewide were 418.2 million metric tons of carbon dioxide equivalent (MMTCO2e), 7.2 MMTCO2e lower than 2018 levels and almost 13 MMTCO2e below the 2020 GHG Limit of 431 MMTCO2e.